Airbus hikes jet output targets in bet on aviation recovery | Business

 The production ramp-up has already led to a stand-off between some suppliers and Airbus over who should bear the risk of investments needed to lift the industry out of the crisis.
 "The supply chain doesn't yet see the signs" of the type of recovery laid out by Airbus in single-aisle jets, a senior industry source told Reuters.

-Asked about the proposed increase in A350 output, the source said.
-"It's a long way off".
-The new roadmap comes after Reuters reported that Airbus had ordered suppliers to demonstrate as soon as possible that they are factory fit for increased single-aisle jet output while voicing concerns over industrial quality problems.
+Asked about the proposed increase in A350 output, the source added: "It's a long way off".
+Airbus moved to reassure suppliers by arranging hurried talks on the plans.

-"Airbus has clearly decided it needs to stress-test its suppliers and check that they actually can (and will) deliver to higher rates," Agency Partners Sash Tusa wrote.
+Engine makers, in particular, are likely to seek guarantees before committing to significantly higher rates, a second senior source said.
+They effectively have the final say, others said.
+"Airbus has clearly decided it needs to stress-test its suppliers and check that they actually can (and will) deliver to higher rates," Agency Partners analyst Sash Tusa wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)